Skip advert

 Advertisement - Article continues below

-However, our pick of the bunch is the mid-level GS trim, which gets all the kit you’ll need, plus desirable extras such as a 360-degree parking camera, adaptive cruise control, keyless entry and an upgraded infotainment system.
-Flagship Ultimate trim adds adaptive LED headlights, a punchier sound system, a head-up display, a panoramic sunroof and wireless smartphone charging, but it also weighs in at nearly £40,000
+The mid-level GS trim, gets everything from Griffin trim, plus desirable extras such as a 360-degree parking camera, keyless entry, and privacy glass.
+Flagship Ultimate trim adds adaptive LED headlights, a punchier sound system, a head-up display, a panoramic sunroof and wireless smartphone charging, but it gets worryingly close to the £40,000 luxury car tax limit, and can be tipped over that point in Sport Tourer form just by adding metallic paint.
+If you have to get a top-of-the-line estate electric Astra, stick with the free Carbon Black colour.

 Wireless Android Auto and Apple CarPlay are included, along with a natural voice recognition system that we found to be both intuitive and accurate.
-However, loading times are a little slow, plus there’s only a single USB connection if you need to plug it in to charge (wireless charging is standard on Griffin trim and above).
+However, loading times are a little slow, plus there’s only a single USB connection if you need to plug it in to charge (wireless charging is standard).

 Advertisement - Article continues below